Q. Will the Coast Guard vaccinate civilian employees?

 Q. As a civilian employee, if I decline to receive the COVID-19 vaccine in a Coast Guard clinic, can I still choose to receive it?

 A. Coast Guard civilian employees who decide not to be vaccinated by the Coast Guard may choose to receive the vaccine through their health care providers when the vaccine becomes available.

 Q. Will the Coast Guard distribute the vaccine to the American public too?

 A. The President has released a National Strategy for COVID-19 Response and Pandemic Preparedness which includes direction for Federal government support to states and territories regarding national vaccine administration.
 The Coast Guard continues to vaccinate within the Service and stands ready to support national vaccination efforts as needed.

 Q. Will the Coast Guard administer the vaccine to members/employees in the Department of Defense or other federal agencies?

-A. Using the DoD approved prioritization schema and distribution plan, the Coast Guard is using a phased approach to allocate the initial limited quantities of the vaccine to active duty and reserve Coast Guard members.
-The Coast Guard will offer to vaccinate civilian employees as the vaccine becomes available.
-As additional quantities of vaccine are received, the Coast Guard will reevaluate its ability to vaccinate additional populations, in accordance with the approved DoD prioritization schema.
+A. The Coast Guard is offering to vaccinate civilian employees as the vaccine becomes available.
+As additional quantities of vaccine are received, the Coast Guard will reevaluate its ability to vaccinate additional populations.